 Jago and Litefoot only made one appearance on television, though the intention was always that they would recur and indeed they would go on to appear in further audio adventures and even be given their own spin off series.

-No of the two of them I am going to say that the Paternoster Gang were superior.
+Of the two of them I am going to say that the Paternoster Gang were superior.
 I think being a Silurian and a Sontaran they were more unusual characters.
-I don’t think that the Silurians and the Sontarans are two that you would have ever thought to put together. not like say the Daleks and the Cybermen two star villains who are also mechanical creatures.
-Still they work quite well and I feel that the Paternoster gang helps to flesh them both out as it obviously shows us another side to these races too.
+I don’t think that the Silurians and the Sontarans are two that you would have ever thought to put together, but they work quite well and I feel that the Paternoster gang helps to flesh both races out as it obviously shows us another side to the Sontarans and the Silurians.

 CDW 4 NDW 3